akka-cache/akka-cache/acdocs/docs/Client SDKs/rest-apis.md

 ---

 [Up](#methods)
+## Cache Create with Time to Live (binary) {#cacheNameKeyTtlSecondsPost}
 ```
 post /{cacheName}/{key}/{ttlSeconds}
 ```

 Create or update a cached object by key within the given cacheName.
-Note: this is a binary version of the API and requires that the cache object be passed in the request body. (cacheNameKeyTtlSecondsPost)
+Note: this is a binary version of the API and requires that the cache object be passed in the request body.
 ### Path parameters

 cacheName (required)